kevinlingelbach/320project/index.md

 </table>
 </div>

+## Part 2: Data Management
+###### I decided to focus more on the demographic side for this project as it would be easier to perform a mathematical analysis on so I decdied to remove the unnecessary columns from the dataset.
+I also got rid of the FIPS code and State Code as they are not needed.

 ```python
 # Cleaning up the data a little bit to hone in on demographic information
 data.drop(columns=['FIPS Code', 'Geographical Point', 'State Code', 'County Boundary', 'State Boundary'], inplace=True)
 ```

+###### Here I used the Pandas describe function to get a picture of what each of the features in the dataset looks like.
 ```python
 data.describe(include='all')
 ```

 <div>
 <style scoped>